Skip to content

 Note

-After importing, modify the corresponding jump link configurations in Monitoring.
-Replace dsbd_xxxx with the appropriate dashboard and wksp_xxxx with the target workspace.
+After importing, modify the corresponding jump link configurations in the monitor.
+Replace dsbd_xxxx with the corresponding dashboard and wksp_xxxx with the monitored workspace.

 Func Task Log Data Reporting

 The function execution logs and automatic trigger configurations of DataFlux Func can be directly reported to Guance.
-The steps are shown in the following figure:
+Follow the steps shown in the figure below:

 allin

-In Guance data reporting, fill in the DataWay/OpenWay address and Token information as follows:
+Fill in the DataWay/OpenWay address and Token information in the Guance data reporting section, as follows:

 https://openway.guance.com?token=tkn_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Note: If Func data reporting fails, you can refer to the DataFlux Func Documentation
+Note: If Func data reporting fails, you can check the DataFlux Func documentation

-• Check if there is data on the dashboard in the scenario.
+• Check if there are any data on the dashboards in the scenario

-• Check if there is relevant DataKit host information in the infrastructure.
+• Check if there is any related information from DataKit enabled HOSTs in the infrastructure

-• Check if the metrics contain MySQL, Redis, etc., database metrics data.
+• Check if the metrics contain MySQL, Redis, etc., database metric data

-• Check if there are logs and if the corresponding states have been enabled.
+• Check if there are any logs and if the corresponding statuses are enabled

 Feedback